 WSP have spent time researching and gathering evidence about what works in ‘place’ and are constantly developing tools that help clients to think through the contribution that place makes to improve health and wellbeing as part of a population health management approach.

-- Across one STP area we have developed a tool to help understand workforce requirements for both General Practice and community services in their eight ‘places’ taking into account local population health needs now and in the future;
+- Across one Integrated Care System (ICS) area we have developed a tool to help understand workforce requirements for both General Practice and community services in their eight ‘places’ taking into account local population health needs now and in the future;

 - In the Weald of West Kent we have worked with a group of local professionals across primary care, health and social services to frame and evaluate the maturity of their place resources in the context of slowing the progression of need for key at risk groups.